-As marketers, we hear video and immediately think of advertising and sales.
-But producing videos isn’t always about acquiring more customers.
+Producing a video isn’t always about acquiring more customers.
 A well planned and executed video can streamline your internal processes, cut down on customer support time, reduce returns, attract the right people, or train with efficiency.
 Here are just a few ways you can use videos to make your business run like a machine.
 Company […]

 About Carson Coots